 Moving Rural Verse

 At the core of our Moving Rural Verse series are poems that powerfully communicate contemporary rural issues, ideas and insight—and, in particular, the subject of water in the West.
 We believe that the artful fusion of poetry and video will nurture a deeper understanding of rural America and kindle important conversation.
 Produced in collaboration with respected Western poets and experienced video artists, the series is a natural extension of the Western Folklife Center's work with contemporary Western poets.
-The Moving Rural Verse DVD is for sale in the Western Folklife Center Gift Shop.
+The Moving Rural Verse DVD—containing all four poem-films—is for sale in the Western Folklife Center Gift Shop.
+Give us a call toll free 1-800-888-5885 (ext.
+234) or775-738-7508x234 to purchase.

 Mining the Motherlode is an animated exploration of the themes explored in Andy Wilkinson's poem of the same name.
 The film is not a literal adaptation of the poem.
 Rather it attempts to provide a counter-harmony to Andy's words, reflecting the essence of the poet's vision, just as the poem itself reflects the essence of the diminishing waters of the Ogallala.
 Directed by Jeremy Boreing.
 Illustrated by Rebecca Shapiro.